qfishpear/fishrss/README-en.md

 2021-04-14 11:02:14,533 - INFO - removing torrent "Headnodic - Tuesday (2002) - WEB FLAC" reason: "flacsfor.me: Error: Unregistered torrent"
 ```

 ## Bug report and feature request

 Bug reports are welcomed:
 * Please send the log file (`filter.log` by default) and screenshots to help analysis.

 Feature requests are welcomed:
-* Just don't request more filtering conditions in `filter.py` if it can be done by irssi-autodl itself.
+* Just don't request a filtering condition in `filter.py` if it can be done by irssi-autodl itself.